 PrintWeek recently published an article where they debated the effectiveness of JDF and its adoption within the industry.
-Our MD Keith McMurtrie was asked to contribute and gave his thoughts on the topic.
+Our CEO Keith McMurtrie was asked to contribute and gave his thoughts on the topic.
 Read his full answers below and then check out the link to the full article at the bottom of this page.

 Why has JDF not achieved what it set out to do in terms of automation and integration?